AndieWill510/tinydoor/README.md

 ## What This Book Is For

-The book is not asking Autistic/ADHDers (NDers) to survive harder.
+The book is not asking Autistic/ADHDers ("us") to survive harder.

-It is asking why NDers were made to survive so much — and what we can build instead.
+It is asking why we were made to survive so much — and what we can build instead.

 The book exists to: